 6 Markets Around Buenos Aires.

-If you’re tired of the normal, old shopping centers, malls, and street side boutiques, then you’ll be happy to know that Buenos Aires is packed with many colorful and bustling open-air markets (mercados or ferias).
+If you are someone who has a penchant for jewelry especially, women’s necklaces, pendants, bracelets, you might have just scourged the internet to find the right one for you or for someone you love.
+And if you are in Buenos Aires, you would be happy to know that the city is packed with many colorful and bustling open-air markets (mercados or ferias).
 Not only will you be able to feast your eyes on the colors and textures of the city, you’ll also get a good bargain on great finds.
 As a bonus, you will also be entertained by local music and live street performances.

 Here is a list of just a few of the many open-air markets you can find around the city: